StanleyStanMarsh/OpenMP-Open-MPI-parallel/README.md

 - `MPI_Send()` is a function used to send a message from one process to another within an MPI program.
 It is one of the fundamental functions for sending data between processes.
 The function blocks the execution of the program until the sent data is copied into the system buffer (making it available for sending), or until the message is directly received by the recipient (depending on the MPI implementation and message size).
 This behavior is called blocking send because the execution of the program is paused during the transfer operation.
 This ensures that the data does not change during transmission and that the buffer can be safely used after returning from `MPI_Send()`.

 - `MPI_Recv()` is a function for receiving messages sent by other processes in an MPI program.
-It’s the primary function for receiving data, allowing a process to wait and receive data from other processes in a distributed system.
+Itâ€™s the primary function for receiving data, allowing a process to wait and receive data from other processes in a distributed system.
 The function blocks the execution of the program until a message is received that meets the specified criteria (matching source, tag, and communicator).
 This is called a blocking receive because the process halts its execution, waiting for data from the sender.

 - `MPI_Probe()` is a function used to check for the arrival of a message without actually receiving it.
 This allows a process to determine the presence of an incoming message and obtain information about it, which can be useful for dynamically handling data of various sizes or preparing resources before the actual receipt of the message.